aib/aibsmod-q3/aibsmod/readme.txt

 	* am_chatBeep <0/1/2>
 		Enables or disables the "chat beep" you hear when somebody sends a message.
 0 disables all beeps, 1 enables all, 2 enables beeps for team chat only.

+	* am_weaponBob <0/1>
+		Enables or disables the bobbing of your weapon as you move around.

 	* am_CPMASkins      <0/1>
 	* am_colors         "#####"
 	* am_enemyColors    "#####"